Educational Background

 Current Research Interests

-• Functional probes for imaging and sensing; coordination complexes and conjugates; chirality and targeting.
+• Functional probes for imaging and sensing, using luminescence, EPR, MRS and MRI ; coordination complexes and conjugates; chiral probes and targeting.

 Career and Research Profile

 David Parker spent over fifty years living in the North-East of England.
 Born in County Durham, he graduated with a First Class degree in Chemistry from Oxford University in 1978.
-He gained a D.Phil. in 1980, working with John M Brown FRS in the Dyson Perrins Laboratory on mechanistic studies in asymmetric catalysis.
-In the autumn of 1980, he took up a NATO Fellowship to study with Jean-Marie Lehn in Strasbourg.
-He returned to Durham in January 1982 to a Lectureship in Chemistry and was promoted to a Chair in 1992.
-He enjoyed a 40-year academic career at Durham, serving as the Chairman of Durham Chemistry on two occasions, and was on the UK RAE panel in 2008.
-Today, 34 of his former PhDs and post-doctoral assistants hold leading academic positions around the world.
+He gained a D.Phil. in 1980, working with John M Brown FRS in the Dyson Perrins Laboratory on the mechanism of asymmetric catalysis using organo-rhodium complexes.
+In late 1980, he took up a NATO Fellowship to study with Jean-Marie Lehn in Strasbourg, returning to Durham in January 1982 to a Lectureship in Chemistry, with promotion to a Chair in 1992.
+He enjoyed a 40-year academic career at Durham, serving as the Chairman of Durham Chemistry on two occasions, and was on the UK RAE Panel in 2008.
+Today, 36 of his former PhDs and post-doctoral assistants hold leading academic positions around the world.
+He was elected FRS in 2002, aged 45.

 His research has ranged widely over the design, synthesis and mode of action of targeted probes and sensors using luminescence and magnetic resonance.
-In addition he has studied both d and f block metal coordination chemistry, as well as some early contributions to chiral NMR analysis.
-In particular, he developed families of metal complexes and bioconjugates that bind reversibly or react selectively, examining their behaviour in vitro and in cellulo, often prior to in vivo applications.
-He holds over 25 licensed patents and has published over 380 articles, (h = 80).
+In addition he has studied both d and f block metal coordination chemistry, as well as some key contributions to chiral NMR analysis.
+In particular, he developed families of metal complexes and bioconjugates that bind reversibly or react selectively, examining their behaviour in vitro and in cellulo, prior to in vivo applications.
+He holds over 25 licensed patents and has published over 400 articles, (h = 86).

 https://en.wikipedia.org/wiki/David_Parker_(chemist)